-The population in India is increasing day by date and we have to stabilize the agricultural production and increase it further in a sustainable way.
-The natural balance needs to be restored for the existence of property and life and therefore the need of organic farming rises.
+The population in India is increasing day by date, and we have to stabilize agricultural production and increase it further in a sustainable way.
+The natural balance needs to be restored for the existence of property and life, and therefore, the need for Organic Farming rises.

 - More demand for organic foods due to the food safety

 Organic Farming in India is not a new concept, and for a long time, farmers have been using organic residues, composts, cow dung, etc. Organic Farming is the answer to achieving food security and improving nutrition.